 The RE Coordinator is Mrs L Bond.
 She holds the specific role of ensuring that standards of RE teaching are at least good.
 She is also involved in elements of the Catholic Life of the school, such as sacramental preparation, nurturing the Liturgical Leaders and evaluating Collective Worship.

 The Deputy Head, Mr Bradbury and the Head Teacher, are responsible for providing collective worship events across the year and ensuring that the Catholic Life of the school is alive and effective.
 This includes responsibilities such as arranging fund raising events and developing a sense of mission and vocation within pupils.

 The Liturgical Leaders are made up of two pupils per class in KS2 and their role is to ensure that class prayer tables are always reflective of the time in the Liturgical Calendar.
 They have a responsibility to jointly plan, deliver and evaluate weekly assemblies to KS1 with the Headteacher and the RE Coordinator.
-They represent the school at Diocese events and take responsibility for planning and leading school liturgies.
+They represent the Academy at Diocese events and take responsibility for planning and leading Academy liturgies.
 These pupils volunteer themselves and stay in role for the school year.
 They are highly respected by the younger children as they help them to be able to discuss ideas about their faith and are exceptional role models.

 Working together with the Parish Priest, the Head Teacher, Deputy Head Teacher, RE Coordinator and Liturgical Leaders make up the school's Chaplaincy Team.

-All pupils contribute to leading prayer in class, evaluating RE and Catholic Life and live the gospel values that we expect within our school community.
+All pupils contribute to leading prayer in class, evaluating RE and Catholic Life and live the gospel values that we expect within our community.